bdcravens/emberjs-bloggr-updated/README.md

 * use Bower to pull in Ember and other dependencies
 * use latest version of Bootstrap (as pulled in by Bower) and updated HTML accordingly

+I didn't try to update this to use Ember CLI or any syntax changes, I just makde minor adjustments to at least make it render correctly as shown in the video :-)

 # To run this
 * clone repo
 * ```bower install``` (assuming you've [installed Bower](http://bower.io/#install-bower))